A Week of Creativity, Exploration, and Renewal

 RATES FOR APRIL

-The rate for workshops, lodging (shared room or room in shared cabin), all meals: $ 1,400.
+The rate for workshops, lodging (shared room with one other), activities, all meals: $ 1,400

-For the first time this year, island writers unable to attend all week are invited to join us for one day only, on Saturday April 29.
-A writing workshop in the morning, a workshop on composition and another on polishing your work in the afternoon.
-The Saturday-only rate, which includes all three workshops and lunch: $200.
+Island writers unable to attend all week are invited to join us for one day only, on Saturday April 26.
+Generative writing workshops in the morning, as well as a workshops on composition, polishing your prose, and manuscript mastery in the afternoon.
+The Saturday-only rate, which includes all three workshops and lunch: $120.

-Registration begins January 6.
+Registration is now open and will close by April 15.
 For our cancellation policy, please see below.

 Connie writes children’s books, adult’s books, essays, profiles, and, every now and then, a poem.
 She is the author of Sin and Syntax, and she curates sinandsyntax.com, a place “for those who love wicked good prose.”
 Connie has been an editor at the Oakland Tribune, San Francisco Examiner, Wired, and Health, and she coaches writers tackling their first (or fifth) books.
 She was born and grew up in Waialua, which makes this retreat a happy overlay of the personal and the professional.
 Her children’s book ‘Iwalani’s Tree is set in Mokulē‘ia.
 Connie will teach two sessions.